Leon Gaikis: Spain and the Great Purge

-After the purge of Rosenberg and Gaikis, no official ambassador was appointed again, and the embassy was headed by the chargé d'affaires, until the defeat of the Spanish Revolution with the fascist victory of Franco's forces in 1939, which saw the break of all diplomatic relations.
+After the purge of Rosenberg and Gaikis, no official ambassador was appointed again, and the embassy was headed by the chargé d'affaires, Sergey Marchenko, until the defeat of the Spanish Republic with the fascist victory of Franco's forces in 1939, which saw the break of all diplomatic relations.
 It was only in 1977, following the death of Franco, that diplomatic relations were re-established and a new ambassador was appointed.
 The chargé d'affaires, Sergey Marchenko, was arrested after returning to Russia in 1939, on charges of participation in a counter-revolutionary terrorist organization, and was executed in July 1941.
 Vladimir Antonov-Ovseenko, the Soviet Consul General in Barcelona, a former Left Opposition member, was recalled to Moscow in August 1937 and within months was arrested and shot.
 The Soviet trade representative in Spain, Artur Stashevsky, was executed as well, on the same day as Gaikis.

 Leon's wife, Helena, who stayed behind in Spain with their two little daughters, went later to Russia to find out what happened.
 She was immediately expelled from the Communist Party of the Soviet Union and in 1941 was arrested by a law that held responsible the closest relatives of incriminated people.
 She was sentenced to 10 years and sent to Siberia.
 In 1945, at the end of the Second World War, she was released as part of a deal acquired by the Union of Polish Patriots and was sent to the wrecked Warsaw.

 After the death of Stalin, as part of the so-called de-Stalinization, Leon Gaikis was posthumously rehabilitated, on 17 December 1955, by the Military College of the Supreme Court of the Soviet Union.